AlejoAcelas/Interp-Benchmarks/README.md

 # Interpretability Benchmarks

-This repository offers detailed mechanistic explanations for various Transformer models trained on simple algorithmic tasks.
-Each explanation is formatted as a simplified causal model with nodes mapping to the activations in each trained model.
-When tested using resampling ablations, these explanations frequently recover over 90% of the original model's loss compared to a random baseline.
-This makes them highly valuable for benchmarking against other interpretability methods.
+This repository provides detailed explainability analyses for Transformer models trained on algorithmic tasks.
+The explanations map model activations to simplified causal graphs that recover over 90% of the original model loss.
+This makes them valuable benchmarks for evaluating interpretability techniques.

+## Contents

-The repository's contents assume basic knowledge of [mechanistic interpretability](https://transformer-circuits.pub/2022/mech-interp-essay/index.html), [causal scrubbing](https://www.alignmentforum.org/posts/JvZhhzycHu2Yd57RN/causal-scrubbing-a-method-for-rigorously-testing), and [circuit-style analysis](https://arxiv.org/abs/2211.00593) of Transformer models.
+The repository assumes basic knowledge of interpretability methods like [causal scrubbing](https://www.alignmentforum.org/posts/JvZhhzycHu2Yd57RN/causal-scrubbing-a-method-for-rigorously-testing) and [circuit-style analysis](https://arxiv.org/abs/2211.00593) of Transformer models.
+Key items:

-## Repository Structure:

-- **docs**:
-  - Description of model tasks and identified causal explanations.
-  - Description of model training and hyperparameters.

-- **scripts**:
-  - Exploratory notebooks for each model and task
-  - Training scripts

-- **src/dataset**:
-  - Data generation and tasks definition
-  - Data classification and resampling

-- **src/experiments**:
+* Explanations formatted as simplified causal models
+* Resampling tests quantify explanation accuracy
+* Matches or exceeds the accuracy of [previous attemps](https://www.alignmentforum.org/posts/kjudfaQazMmC74SbF/causal-scrubbing-results-on-a-paren-balance-checker) at causal scrubbing analysis on algorithmic tasks
+* Ideal for benchmarking new interpretability techniques
+* Notebooks and scripts for training, evaluation, and analysis
-  - Utilities for interpreting models and visualizing activations
+* Modular codebase for extending to new models and tasks
-  - Causal Scrubbing implementation

-- **src/train**:
-  - Model definition using `HookedTransformer` from TransformerLens.
-  - Training loop
+By open sourcing detailed analyses tied to model performance, this repository aims to advance interpretability research.
+Contributions welcome!